 I love Valentine’s Day!
 It’s such a fun excuse to celebrate the ones you love.
 And often with that celebration, comes a special night out!
-I love food and there’s no reason why you can’t get out there and enjoy a nice dinner out, even when you’re trying to lose weight.
-A big part of my plan is feeling great about yourself, and so often that has to do with the choices we make.
-So get out there and enjoy your dinner out and all the yummy food, but do so in a way that you’re going to feel great about it afterwards.
+I love food and there’s no reason why you can’t get out there and enjoy a nice dinner out, even if you’re trying to lose weight or prevent weight gain.
+A big part of my 10-Week Whole Body Plan is feeling great about yourself, and so often that has to do with the choices we make.
+So get out there and enjoy your dinner and all the yummy food, but do so in a way that you’re going to feel great about it afterwards!

-When you’re at the restaurant, I will often order the fresh fish, but choose something that is grilled or broiled and avoid anything that is fried.
+When at a restaurant, I will often order the fresh fish, or choose something that is grilled or broiled – avoid anything that is fried.
+It’s not only not healthy, but it is likely to make you feel lousy afterwards, too!
 You may also want to consider sharing a meal, that way you get lots of delicious bites but not too much because it’s only half a portion.
 Especially when it comes to dessert!

 After dinner, you may want to bundle up and go for a walk together.
 My husband Jeff and I love to go walking after dinner.
 It’s a great way for us to connect and catch up on our day, while we’re also moving and helping our food to digest.

 ● Choose corn instead of flour tortillas.
-Corn tortillas are also a great replacement for fatty chips when it comes to scooping up the veggie-filled salsa.
+Corn tortillas are also a great replacement for fried chips when it comes to scooping up the veggie-filled salsa.

-● Go for fajitas, and tacos.
-Not only with you get lots of veggies, but you can choose the quantity of cheese and beans to add.
+● Go for fajitas and tacos.
+Not only will you get lots of veggies, but you can choose the quantity of cheese and beans to add.

 ● Substitute a side salad for rice.
 Spanish rice is often fried before it’s steamed, so you end up getting a lot more fat and calories than you may realize.

 ● Go for skinny margaritas.
-Regular margaritas will cost you about 300 calories.
-But as for a skinny variety, made with tequila, lime juice, and hint of agave nectar.
+Regular margaritas clock in around 300 calories.
+You can save a lot of those calories by asking for a skinny variety, made with tequila, lime juice, and hint of agave nectar.

 ● Start with soup.
-Almost all Asian Soups are broth-based, so you don’t have much to worry about.
+Almost all Asian soups are broth-based, and are a low-calorie way to fill up without feeling too full.

 ● Enjoy green tea.
 Not only is it filled with antioxidants, but it will also keep you full so that you don’t overeat.